richard-wallintin/ng-tdd-sandbox/README.md

 * the disable automatic testbed teardown after each test to allow visual inspection during development

+### Theming

+The global "styles.scss" defines some css variables to be used in components for following a standard color scheme.

 ## Main Tasks

 * Use `npm run start` to run the application